loochek/gameboy/README.md

 Tested games:
 * Super Mario Land - looks playable
-* The Legend of Zelda: Link's Awakening - looks playable, visual glitches during intro (independent horizontal scrolling doesn't work, I don't know why yet)
+* The Legend of Zelda: Link's Awakening - looks playable
 * Tetris - menu works, but there is garbage on the screen instead of main game screen

 ## Building